CLOSED – Program Coordinator

 - Benefits: State of Wyoming health insurance plan, 403(b) retirement plan, pension plan, and paid vacations are provided.

-Closing: Applications will be reviewed on a rolling basis.
-For full consideration apply by Monday, November 30, 2020
+Closing: Applications will be reviewed on a rolling basis starting on Monday, November 30, 2020 and will be accepted until the position is filled.

 Send resume, cover letter, and writing sample to email@example.com.